AbyelT/DD2482-devops-tasks/openfaas-tutorial/intro.md

 - To create your own Serverless function
 - To inspect functions from the OpenFaas UI and CLI
 - Functions are built, deployed and invoked
-- OpenFaas handles auto-scaling of functions based on the load
+- OpenFaas handles auto-scaling of functions

 ## What is OpenFaas?
 OpenFaas is an open-source framework for deploying event-driven functions and microservices to Kubernetes.